June 14th, 2007

 Eventually, and maybe sooner than we think, Mr. Moonves will be forced to give Katie Couric the bad news: “Good night and good luck.”

-PS #1: Katie Couric Is Probably Leaving CBS Evening News.
-What Took So Long?
+POSTSCRIPT #1: Katie Couric Is Probably Leaving CBS Evening News

 About the Author